Continuous Bayesian Model Selection for Multivariate Causal Discovery: CGP-CDE: Causal Gaussian Process Conditional Density Estimators

 \section{CGP-CDE: Causal Gaussian Process Conditional Density Estimators}

+Although the posterior can allow for more accurate causal discovery with fewer restrictions, computing and comparing the posterior of every causal structure becomes intractable when the number of variables is increased.
 We propose a method that scales up Bayesian model selection based causal discovery by using the insights of \citet{zheng2018dags} (\cref{sec:cont_opt}).
 We first describe the model that we use, then we show how the model can continuously parameterise the space of graphs.
 This is followed by a loss function that maximises the posterior probability and ensures that the final graph is a DAG.